CPR Technique

 How do you view your world?

-To me lack of impediments is like moving in a frictionless environment.
+Lack of any impedence means your team is in a frictionless environment.
 This state exists when

 a.
 No work is being done